kepano/kepano-obsidian/Readme.md

 ## Why do I fork and adapt?

 I really like the fascinating philosophy behind.
-However, I also found the original vault was a bit too complex and overwhelming for a beginner, at least for me.
+However, I also found the original vault was a bit complex and overwhelming for a beginner, at least for me.

 So, this repository is a **simplified version** that I customized to fit my preferences (e.g., folder structure, snake_case naming).
 I highly recommend reading the original blog post and watching the video to understand the "Why" first.
 Then, you can start with the original or use this simplified version as a lighter starting point.